Efficient AllReduce with Stragglers: : A Straggler-Aware Algorithm

-Algorithm~\ref{alg:stragglar-appendix} enables \emph{every} active chunk to double in every round by ensuring that every rank transmits its active chunk and receives a different active chunk.
-This still ensures that every rank only has one active chunk at any point in time because one of those active chunks will expire in the next round.
-We represent the problem in each round as a bipartite matching problem; luckily, we can construct the matching intuitively without a separate algorithm.
-In each round $r$, we define a graph $G_{r}$ with vertices $V$, corresponding to non-straggler ranks.
-We can characterize each rank $v \in V$ by its present active chunk.
-We partition the ranks into two disjoint sets: $P_{r}$, ranks $v \in V$ whose active chunk in round $r$ is $c_{r{-}\log{n}}$ (\ie{} the oldest active chunk that must propagate fully by this round to meet its $\log n$ propagation deadline), and $Q_{r}$, the remaining non-straggler ranks in $V$.
+Algorithm~\ref{alg:stragglar-appendix} enables every active chunk to double in every round by ensuring that every rank transmits its active chunk and receives a different active chunk, with the oldest active chunk expiring in each round.
+We model each round as a bipartite matching problem between two disjoint sets of non-straggler ranks: $P_{r}$, ranks whose active chunk in round $r$ is $c_{r{-}\log{n}}$ and $Q_{r}$, the others.
 By the doubling property, it follows that $|P_{r}| = 2^{\log{n}{-}1} = \tfrac{n}{2}$ and thus $|Q_r| = n{-}1{-}|P_r|= \tfrac{n}{2}{-}1$.

-This allows us to define an invariant: \emph{For every round $r \in [\log n, n{-}2]$, rank $r \in P_{r}$.} The invariant ensures that ranks receiving a new active chunk have already received the active chunk due in this round ($c_{r{-}\log n}$) so that it fully propagates within its $\log n$ round deadline.
-In other words, the number of active chunks must stay bounded at $\log n$; a rank cannot introduce a new active chunk (by pairing with the straggler) without another active chunk expiring.
-In round $r$, we restrict the matching algorithm to exclude rank $r$ since it pairs with the straggler.
-This ensures $|P_r| = |Q_r| = \frac{n}{2}{-}1$ for that round.
-Next, we show how we can construct the matchings and ensure $r \in P_{r}$.
+This allows us to define an invariant: \emph{For every round $r \in [\log n, n{-}2]$, rank $r \in P_{r}$.} This guarantees the $\log n$ propagation deadline, by ensuring that ranks receiving a new active chunk (by pairing with the straggler) have already received the chunk due in that round ($c_{r{-}\log n}$).
+Thus, we exclude rank $r$ from the matching process since it pairs with the straggler, enabling $|P_r| = |Q_r| = \frac{n}{2}{-}1$.